chennin/stellaris-dashboard-docker/README.md

 Then head to http://localhost:28053

 Most of the configuration settings can be edited in the dashboard itself.
-Optionally, you can mount it externally by uncommenting the volume in `docker-compose.yaml` and running:
+Optionally, you can mount the config externally by uncommenting the volume in `docker-compose.yaml` and running:

 ```